 - Tostada Shell

-Of course, like every restaurant, Taco Bells includes this disclaimer at the bottom of its allergy page:
+Of course, like every restaurant, Taco Bell includes this disclaimer at the bottom of its allergy page:

 “Taco Bell does not claim “gluten free” for any of its food.
 Some Taco Bell items are made without gluten containing ingredients but are prepared in common kitchen areas, including common fryer oil, risking gluten exposure.
 Taco Bell does not recommend products for customers with celiac disease.
 Customers with gluten sensitivities should exercise judgment when ordering.”

-In other words, Taco Bell wants to make money from the gluten-free community by offering items “made without gluten,” but it’s not willing to create menu items that are safe for those who really need to eat gluten free.
-Ho hum.
+In other words, Taco Bell wants to make money from the gluten-free community by offering items “made without gluten,” but it’s not willing to create menu items that are safe for those who need to eat gluten free.

-On top of that, the fact that it’s commonly known that oats are deeply cross contaminated with gluten, and that means the crunchy tacos and seasoned beef should not be listed on a dedicated page titled, “How To Eat Taco Bell When You’re Avoiding Gluten.”
-It’s misleading to the gluten-free community.
+On top of that, it’s commonly known that oats are deeply cross-contaminated with gluten, which means the crunchy tacos and seasoned beef should not be listed on a dedicated page titled “How To Eat Taco Bell When You’re Avoiding Gluten.”
+It’s misleading.

 Putting Taco Bell to the Nima Sensor Test